Conditional neural control variates for variance reduction in Bayesian inverse problems: Conditional neural control variates

 For a new observation $\mathbf{y}_{\text{obs}}$, we draw $M$ posterior samples using any available sampler (cf. line~9 of Algorithm~\ref{alg:cncv}) and compute the variance-reduced estimate (line~15):

 The entire inference procedure involves only neural network forward passes and score evaluations---$L$ coupling layer and score evaluations per sample.
 When the dominant cost is the forward model---e.g., PDE solves---this overhead is negligible.
 Crucially, no retraining is required for new observations, maintaining full amortization.
+Because the offline training cost is fixed while a per-observation neural Stein control variate~\citep{BedaqueOh2024, Oh2025} must be refit for every new observation, CNCV amortizes against the strongest such baseline at approximately $190$ observations on the Gaussian $d{=}4$ problem.